dimakomplekt/encoder_control/README.md

   * Full callback support
   * Extended data type support (float, fixed-point, bounded numeric ranges)
   * Hardware timer selection for STM32 version (HAL/LL)
+  * Realization of the interaction with rotary-sensor encoders

   🫵 You are welcome to help us make this library better!